telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/fields.md

 field-type [field-argument] [switches]

 * *field-type*: The type of the field.
-For example: HYPERINK.
+For example: HYPERLINK.

 * *argument*: The argument of the field.
 This is optional as some of the fields do not require an argument.